Jordan Shipley: 2009 season

 Shipley proved to be a vital member of the 2009 Texas Longhorn football team, including scoring a touchdown off of a Texas Tech punt in the Longhorns' 34–24 victory.
 On November 7, 2009, Shipley caught 11 passes for a school record 273 yards during a home game against the UCF.
 Shipley's play during the season helped lead Texas to the 2009 Big 12 Championship Game against Nebraska.
 He caught seven passes for 71 yards in the 13–12 win and helped Texas earn a spot in the 2010 BCS National Championship Game.
 Shipley caught two touchdown passes during the game, but Texas lost to top-ranked Alabama, 37–21.

+College statistics

 Track and field

 In addition to college football, Shipley ran track at the University of Texas, where he posted personal bests of 10.85 seconds in the 100 meters and 21.76 seconds in the 200 meters.